-- A, A-: all statements are correct; the summary is concise yet thorough, and clear; the commentary is thoughtful, well-argued and substantiated, and the reading assignment is effectively contextualized relative to other course material; the paper is proofed and well written. - B+, B, B-: most statements are correct; the summary includes most of the major points; the commentary makes some good points beyond the summary and contextualizes the reading adequately relative to at least one other assignment in the course; writing could be improved. - C+, C, C-: some points are correct, but many others are not; the commentary is brief and/or does not critically engage the assigned material and/or does not contextualize it relative to other course material; writing could be improved. - D+, D, E: clear misunderstanding of the material and its relation to the course; writing could be improved.
+- A, A-: all statements are correct; the summary is concise yet thorough, and clear; the commentary is thoughtful, well-argued and substantiated, and the reading assignment is effectively contextualized relative to other course material. - B+, B, B-: most statements are correct; the summary includes most of the major points; the commentary makes some good points beyond the summary and contextualizes the reading adequately relative to at least one other assignment in the course. - C+, C, C-: some points are correct, but many others are not; the commentary is brief and/or does not critically engage the assigned material and/or does not contextualize it relative to other course material. - D+, D, E: clear misunderstanding of the material and its relation to the course.
 If a student's overall grade in the course is lowered, rather than raised, by critical review grade(s), the critical review grade(s) will not be counted.